 46 Shelbourne Street

-Marama, 46 Shelbourne Street, is built in the Carpenter Gothic style in approximately 1851.
+Marama, 46 Shelbourne Street, was built in the Carpenter Gothic style in approximately 1851.
 It has a Category B heritage listing.

 About the area